NFL

 The AFC features the New England Patriots as one of the leading contenders to claim the conference crown.
 Powered by an offense highlighted by the talents of TreVeyon Henderson and DeMario Douglas, a road win against the New York Jets will be crucial to keep pace with the Broncos in the race for the top seed.

-Drake Maye understands that having both of those playmakers available on offense could be the X-factor in dismantling Aaron Glenn’s game plan, although their availability for kickoff at MetLife Stadium has yet to be confirmed.
+Drake Maye understands that having both of those playmakers available on offense could be the X-factor in dismantling Aaron Glenn’s game plan, making their availability for kickoff at MetLife Stadium crucial.

-According to the official NFL website, both Henderson and Douglas are listed as questionable.
-However, journalist Adam Schefter reported on X that the RB has cleared concussion protocol and is expected to play, while Douglas faces a different situation, as his hamstring will be evaluated up until game time to determine whether he will be available.
+According to the official NFL website, both Henderson and Douglas were listed as questionable.
+However, journalist Adam Schefter reported on X that both the running back and the veteran wide receiver are active for today’s game, meaning they will be available if called upon.

 The impact of Henderson and Douglas on the Patriots’ offense